2. MEMBERSHIP REQUIREMENTS

 2.2 All Clubs shall have Grounds and headquarters situated in England, the Channel Islands, Isle of Man if applicable, or Wales and the Competition Secretary shall send their names and particulars to The FA annually by the date appointed by, and in the format required by, The FA.
 Clubs playing in England shall be duly affiliated at all times to a recognised County Football Association.
 Welsh Clubs shall be affiliated to The FA of Wales.
 Each Club shall notify the Competition Secretary of its affiliation number each year as soon as practicable after it has received same.
 Each Club shall return to the General Manager a fully completed questionnaire relating to Form “D” required by The FA by the date given in the circular letter accompanying the questionnaire issued by the Competition Secretary.

-2.3.1 A Club’s Ground may be shared with another Club or any other club (including a club engaged in another sport) providing, where sharing with a football club the Club or club playing in the most senior competition has priority of fixtures at all times and, where sharing with a club engaged in another sport, the Club has priority of fixtures.
+2.3.1 A Club’s Ground may be shared with another Club or any other club (including a club engaged in another sport) providing, where sharing with a football club the Club or club playing in the most senior competition has priority of fixtures at all times and, where sharing with a club engaged in another sport, the Club has priority of fixtures unless agreed otherwise by the Competition at its sole discretion, applicable only to that Competition, and valid only for one season at a time but open to annual renewal.
 A Club will not be permitted to ground share to gain promotion or to avoid relegation.
 Ground sharing may not be permitted when one of the sharers retains the use of another ground unless that club can show by means of a refused planning permission or similar that it cannot meet the requirements of the Criteria Document at that ground.
 Any Club wishing to share a Ground or intending to move to a new Ground must obtain the written consent of the Board.
 Any Ground sharing for a period exceeding thirteen (13) weeks must be in writing and a written agreement must first be approved by the Board before being entered into and (except in an emergency) must be completed by 31 March in any year to be effective for the following Playing Season.
 A copy of the completed signed and dated agreement must be received by the Competition within fourteen days of the approval being sent to the Club.

 2.3.2 The Club as at 31 March in any year shall either: